A white man shows 5 drawings to a group of participants in a study room.

 John Marciari leads a discussion on drawings by Tintoretto and his workshop at the British Museum.
+Photo: Jamie Gabbarelli

-In my case, I studied the history of printmaking in the 16th and early 17th centuries, as well as the relationship between Renaissance prints and other media.
+Like most graduate students in art history, I focused my doctoral and postdoctoral research on a relatively narrow topic.
+In my case, I studied the history of printmaking in the sixteenth and early seventeenth centuries, as well as the relationship between Renaissance prints and other media.

 Recently I became the assistant curator of prints, drawings, and photographs at the Rhode Island School of Design (RISD) Museum, but I have long had the sense that I was missing a comprehensive foundation in drawings.
 For instance, as a doctoral student, I learned about drawings piecemeal, almost incidentally.
 Usually, I engaged with them insofar as they related to prints, or provided evidence for a larger art historical argument.
 Furthermore, the thorny field of drawings connoisseurship (the discipline concerned with the assessment, attribution, and appreciation of works of art) seemed unapproachable, with no obvious “way in.”
 The universities I attended did not offer introductory courses on the history of Western drawing, and there are real limits to how much one can learn on one’s own.
 Indeed, as a postdoctoral fellow in old master prints at the National Gallery of Art, I felt I was learning more valuable lessons about drawings by looking at them and talking with mentors than I could through reading alone.